-Todays ride began at Fort Worth Harley Davidson.
+Today's ride began at Fort Worth Harley Davidson.
 Thanks to our dealership for all of their support of our chapter!
 Every ride begins with meeting 30 minutes or so before the trip to talk crap and like today, slob on donuts!
-Then we group up, go over our road rules and hand signals.
-Just a side note here: did you know there are mechanical hand signals?!
+Then we group up and go over our road rules and hand signals.

 We had right at 25 riders today and it was an absolutely beautiful cool morning.
 Keep in mind, beautiful MORNING!
 HAHAHA!
 The day surely did not stay cool.
-We stopped at a gas station somewhere along the way, dont really remember where it was just to stretch and grab a drink before moving on to Glen Rose where we took another rest before pushing onwards for the longest leg of the trip.
+We stopped at a gas station somewhere along the way.
+I don't really remember where it was just to stretch and grab a drink before moving on to Glen Rose where we took another rest before pushing onwards for the longest leg of the trip.

 Next stop was Cranfills Gap, TX where we stopped for lunch at the Horny Toad Bar and Grill.
 And yes, there was a big horny toad inside the front door.
 Keep in mind it took 4 hours to get to our destination.
 So good food, birthday cheers, and cooling off came just at the right time as the heat began blasting our faces at 104 degrees.
 I would encourage any riders and riding groups to make the trip.
 The scenery is great, the roads are winding, and the Horny Toad provides the perfect justification to make the ride.

 This took about an hour to clear and we were on our way again.
-We stopped in Glen Rose on the return trip and were hydrating when another group of riders came in and nearly carrying a lady that had suffered heat stroke.
-She was in bad shape, pale, not sweating.
-We helped them with wet towels to cool her off and after quite some time she kind of came back to reality and we knew she would be ok.
-One of the men from her group left to bring back a truck to take her home in so she would not have to face the heat again.
+We stopped in Glen Rose on the return trip and were hydrating when another group of riders came in.
+They were carrying a lady that had suffered heat stroke.
+She was in bad shape, pale, and not sweating.
+We helped them with wet towels to cool her off.
+After quite some time she kind of came back to reality and we knew she would be ok.
+One of the men from her group left to get a truck to take her home in so she would not have to face the heat again.

 This comment has been removed by the author.